OSM-DM-KGP/Narmada/README.md

 # Narmada
 Narmada - Need and Available Resource Matching Assistant for Disasters and Adversities.

+This is the repository for the paper titled "NARMADA: Need and Available Resource Managing Assistant for Disasters and Adversities" which is to be presented at the [ACL Workshop on Natural Language Processing for Social Media (SocialNLP)](https://sites.google.com/site/socialnlp2020/) 2020.

 Other repositories associated with this project
 * [OSM-DM-KGP/Narmada-server](https://github.com/OSM-DM-KGP/Narmada-server)